 Biography: Aric Snee

-In May of 2008, Aric was the Artist-in-Residence at The Studio of The Corning Museum of Glass.
-He used his May Residency to continue the dialogue between factory and studio and to develop a design line that is inspired by the Finger Lakes region that surrounds Corning, NY, and suitable for limited production.
+In May of 2008, Snee was the Artist-in-Residence at The Studio of The Corning Museum of Glass.
+He used his May Residency to continue the dialogue between factory and studio and to develop a design line that is inspired by the Finger Lakes region that surrounds Corning and is suitable for limited production.
 His work is inspired by the natural world and explores “the relationship between the fragment and the whole” by finding “the macrocosm in the microcosm.”